-Rabbits are belonged to the order Lagomorpha and the Leporidae to family.
+Rabbits are belonged to the order Lagomorpha and to the Leporidae family.
 Many genera were classified under such family that was Brachylagus, Bunolagus, Nesolagus, Oryctolagus, Pentalagus, Poelagus, Romerolagus, and farmed and as a result, distinct breeds have been developed from it [1].

 Sylvilagus.
-Rabbits go by a lot of strange names, i.e. European nonscientific rabbit is the popular name for the Oryctolagus cuniculus species.
+Rabbits go by a lot of strange nonscientific names, i.e. European rabbit is the popular name for the Oryctolagus cuniculus species.
 In fact, only O. cuniculus spices have been